NicholasBoll/action-forward-merge-pr/README.md

 A string of forward-merge branch combinations separated by a comma.
 Each branch pair is separated by a `+`.
 If you would like to keep a support branch named `main` in sync with `support/v3` where all commits to `support/v3` should also be in `main`, then you would have `support/v3+main`.
 If you would also like all commits to `main` to also be in `prerelease/v5`, then you'd add another like this: `support/v3+main,main+prerelease/v5`.
 The `on.push.branches` should include the left-side of the `+` to make sure the workflow file triggers on changes to those branches.

+> `prefix`

+An optional prefix to support PR title validation.
+By default, the PR title will be "Merge {FromBranch} into {ToBranch}".
+The `prefix` wil be added to the beginning of that string.

 ## Example

 ```yaml